Undergraduate Research Explorer

 1. A faculty member can hold a maximum of 2 UTEA awards per year.

-2. A supervisor must be a research or teaching stream faculty member at the University of Toronto and must hold (either as principal investigator or co-investigator) or have a pending grant application at the start date of the UTEA (May 1st).
+2. A supervisor must be a full-time faculty member whose primary employer is the University of Toronto (i.e. campus-based) and on an active Tri-agency grant or has a pending/recent Tri-agency application at the time of UTEA application.

 Tags: Co-curricular Paid